YosaiProject/yosai/README.md

 -----------------------------------------------------------------------
 I am a one man army who is eager to share the love for this open source project.
 Well-seasoned Python developers who understand best practices in python design and software architecture are urged to consider joining this Project.
-I am nearly finished with the rough-rough-rough port to python, leaving much of the source intact but addressing the lower hanging fruit.
+I am nearly finished with the rough-rough-rough port to python, leaving much of the source intact but have been addressing the exceptionally-java-based solutions as I come across them.
 I expect to release this v0.01 baseline to the repository within the next two weeks.

 01/15/2015:
 Today's push reveals to the community the effort being made to turn this project into reality